By Camille Glodeck

 Bird of Hope – The Heron

 By Mique Michelle

-Internationally renowned graffiti artist Mique Michelle, also known as Dominique Boisvenue, grew up in Field.
+Internationally renowned graffiti artist Mique Michelle, grew up in Field.
 Although her work as a painter brings her all over the world – Canada, the U.S., South America, Europe, and Africa – she has a soft spot for West Nipissing.
 The Métis artist wanted to bring a message of courage and hope to the area in light of COVID-19 and the loss of several community members.
 The gigantic soaring heron honours the losses by displaying the community members’ names inside its feathers.
 The Ojibwe words for “courage” and “see you again soon” are also incorporated within the artwork.

 It is located on the north-facing wall of the Tribune building at 206 King Street.

 Roses Are Pink

 The well-known local artist was asked to paint a mural for the Nipissing Flower Shoppe in the heart of downtown Sturgeon Falls.
 Angèle, the business owner, kept an open mind as Liane shared sketched and ideas.
 Their creativity and collaboration resulted in a bright, somewhat abstract, navy and fushia set of roses – in line with the shop’s brand colours.
 The piece was mounted just in time for the 2019 International Plowing Match in West Nipissing.

 This colourful mural hangs on the side of the Nipissing Flower Shoppe building at 188 King Sreet facing William Street.